benbaror/SNocs/README.md

     platform={x86,Win32,x64} # Win32 is an alias to x86
     verbose=1 # enables scons debug output
-    -r        # execute SconscriptFilePath/SConscript as Python script without SCons
+    -r        # execute SconscriptFilePath/SConscript as Python script without SCons -c        # execute cleaning only for chosen SConscript, not dependent libs -call     # execute cleaning for current and all dependent projects

 Other options could be specific for SCons.

 Examples: